Mbiakop1/googletest/README.md

 your tests.

-[C++ TestMate](https://github.com/matepek/vscode-catch2-test-adapter) is a VS Code extension allowing to view GoogleTest in a tree view and run/debug your tests.
+[C++ TestMate](https://github.com/matepek/vscode-catch2-test-adapter) is a VS Code extension allowing you to view GoogleTest in a tree view and run/debug your tests.

 [Cornichon](https://pypi.org/project/cornichon/) is a small Gherkin DSL parser